China rejects complaints about its navy patrols by Japan

 The Chinese actions were unusual and one false step could lead to a dangerous situation, Japanese Defense Minister Itsunori Onoder said Tuesday.

-China countered that it has been conducting regular patrols in Chinese waters and asked Japan not to interfere.
+China countered on Tuesday that it has been conducting regular patrols in Chinese waters and asked Japan not to interfere.

-"We think the top priority for now is for Japan to stop all provocative actions it has been doing as sending ships and flights into Diaoyu islands sea and air space," Chinese foreign ministry spokesman Hua Chunying said, referring to the disputed islands.
-"We hope Japan can take actions to show sincerity and willingness to work with China through talks and negotiations to control and manage the current situation."
+“We think the top priority for now is for Japan to stop all provocative actions it has been doing as sending ships and flights into Diaoyu islands sea and air space,” Chinese foreign ministry spokesman Hua Chunying said, using the Chinese name for the disputed islands.

 In another show of force, China’s navy conducted drills in the South China Sea over the weekend, the state-run Xinhua news agency reported.